CCGL: Contrastive Cascade Graph Learning: CCGL Framework

 Compared to supervised baselines, \M~framework has three more components that bring extra computational overhead: (i) graph data augmentation; (ii) contrastive self-supervised pre-training; and (iii) model distillation.

 \vpara{Graph data augmentation.} Let $|\mathcal{V}|$ and $|\mathcal{V}^{\text{leaf}}|$ be the number of nodes and number of leaf nodes (after adding process) in a cascade graph, augmentation strategy \verb|AugSIM| needs to traverse every node in graph to add nodes and then traverse every leaf node in a graph to remove nodes, where the time complexity is $\mathcal{O}(|\mathcal{V}| + |\mathcal{V}^{\text{leaf}}|)$, approximately to or less than $\mathcal{O}(2|\mathcal{V}|)$, which is linear to the number of nodes in a graph.
-For 58K Weibo cascades, \verb|AugSIM| only takes $\sim$71.5s (per epoch run).
+For 58K Weibo cascades, \verb|AugSIM| only takes $\sim$71.5s (or $\sim$1.3ms per cascade).

 \vpara{Pre-training, fine-tuning and distillation.} The number of trainable parameters in pre-training network is on par with supervised baselines (708K vs. 686K).
 Extra parameters are mainly from the projection head (depending on depth and width of the head). \M~costs $\sim$27s for one epoch of pre-training, $\sim$13s for one epoch of fine-tuning, and $\sim$33s for one epoch of distillation.
 The experiments were conducted on Ubuntu 20.04, with 48GB RAM, an Intel\textregistered~Core\texttrademark~i7-8700K CPU, single NVIDIA 1080Ti GPU. \M~is implemented by Python 3.7, TensorFlow 2.3 with CUDA 10.1.
 The run time analysis with comparison to supervised models is summarized in Table~\ref{tab:run-time}.
 We use default hyper-parameter settings (cf. Table~\ref{tab:hyper-parameters}).